-This report has been prepared exclusively in the context of the requirements established by Legislative Royal Decree 4/2015, of 23 October, approving the Consolidated Spanish Securities Market Law, and by CNMV Circular no. 7/2015, of 22 December, for the purposes of the description of the ICFR system in Annual Corporate Governance Reports.
+This report has been prepared exclusively in the context of the requirements of Article 540 of the Consolidated Spanish Limited Liability Companies Law, and of CNMV Circular no. 7/2015, of 22 December, of the Spanish National Securities Market Commission for the purposes of the description of the ICFR system in Annual Corporate Governance Reports.